 Do you understand the slippery slope we can go on with this discussion?

-That is that is really sick thinking.
+That is really sick thinking.

 Are you serious with that statement?